joeguilmette/wp-local-toolbox/readme.txt

 * A healthy refactoring from [Jon Brown](https://twitter.com/jb510) of [9seeds](http://9seeds.com/)

 == Changelog ==

+= 1.3.0 =
+* IMPORTANT: Search engine visibility is now entirely optional and must be configured for all environments
+* Remove ' SERVER' from the admin bar

 = 1.2.3 =
 * Fix HTTP count for Airplane Mode